meetgandhi123/Machine-Learning-101/README.md

 - Non-explainable Models: Linear SVM and Naive Bayes<br>

 <b>Regression</b>
-If you have a regression problem “which is predicting a continuous value like predicting prices of a house given the features of the house like size, number of rooms, etc”.<br>
+If you have a regression problem “which is predicting a continuous value like predicting prices of a house given the features of the house like size, number of rooms, etc”.<br><br>
   <b>Slow but accurate</b>
 - Random Forest<br>
 - Neural Network (needs a lot of data points)<br>
 - Gradient Boosting Tree (similar to Random Forest, but easier to overfit)<br>